salexzee/Easify/STYLEGUIDE.md

 ###Basics

-- Use single quotes for strings
+- Use single quotes for strings.

 ```javascript
 //good